 Trysten was born in Houston, Texas, in July 2001.
-He is 17 years old, attends Ball High School on Galveston Island and lives in Galveston County, Texas, with his mother during the academic school year.
-He travels to visit his father in Ras Tanura, Saudi Arabia, during the holidays and summer break.
-They enjoy traveling the world and have visited many countries together... hence the website name, Epilepsy Voyages.
+He is 18 years old, attends Ball High School on Galveston Island and lives within Galveston County, Texas, with his mother during the academic school year.
+He travels to visit his father in Ras Tanura, Saudi Arabia, during the holidays and every summer break.
+Trysten and his Dad enjoy traveling the world and have visited many countries together... hence the website name, Epilepsy Voyages.

 Trysten’s story of epilepsy begins with a diagnosis of Grand Mal-Tonic Clonic Seizures and a heart condition, Sinus Arrhythmia, at age 12 in August 2013 while visiting family in Huntsville, Texas.
 After his diagnosis, he found that having epilepsy was not easy to talk about with others which left him feeling alone and excluded.
 After spending three weeks in the hospital and being told to hide his condition to keep from being held back in life, he and his mother decided it was time to make a difference by raising awareness.
-It was time to talk about it!
+It was time to speak up and tackle epilepsy together!

 With November being “National Epilepsy Awareness Month”, he worked with the city of Galveston on a 2014 proclamation from the mayor to recognize this special month of awareness.

-As an advocate of the Epilepsy Foundation Texas - Houston/Dallas-Fort Worth/West Texas, Trysten has delivered 35 presentations since his diagnosis through his Boy Scout Troop 192 - Galveston on First Aid in Epilepsy, with his largest crowd to date being 66 Rotary Club members.
+As an advocate of the Epilepsy Foundation Texas - Houston/Dallas-Fort Worth/West Texas, Trysten has delivered, well over, 50 presentations since his diagnosis through his Boy Scout Troop 192 - Galveston on First Aid in Epilepsy, with his largest crowd to date being 66 Galveston Rotary Club Members.